Tips and Tools for Better Cross Functional Teams

 Six Tips for a Better Cross Functional Team

 1. Find the right leader

 The right leader is someone who is trustworthy, competent, capable and of the right stature for the challenge.
 The team leader ideally is someone experienced in being both a member and a leader of Cross Functional teams.

 2. Have qualified people in their roles

 People and their relationships are incredibly important to innovation.
 How much more effective do you think your most productive contributor is in relation to your average contributor?
 Whether you think this ratio is high in your organization or not, no one can argue the fact that individuals make a huge difference.
 Teams consist of people and it’s imperative to get the chemistry right.

 On the best Cross Functional teams, roles are clearly defined.
 Team members know what they are supposed to do and how they are expected to relate to each other and to the team lead.
 The Cross Functional team also has a clear decision-making model.
 The escalation path, and conflict resolution, if required, is clear.

 Even the best cross functional teams, with the very best members, get hamstrung without the right funding or adequate facilities for prototyping or testing.
 Management’s job is to make sure that the team has everything they need to be successful.
 Make sure your people are not spread too thin.
 Between one and two projects is the optimum load, though a dedicated team is best if you want the team to succeed.

 5. Make explicit ground rules with management

-Cross Functional Teaming is more effective when senior leaders, the team leader, and team members have clear rules of engagement.
-They know their roles and responsibilities and how they interrelate to what everyone else is doing.
-They also have a clear and explicit escalation path to right the team should it begin to go off track.
+Cross Functional teaming is more effective when senior leaders, the team leader, and team members have clear rules of engagement.
+They know their roles and responsibilities and how they relate to what everyone else is doing.
+Teams also have a clear and explicit escalation path to correct the team’s direction if it starts to go off track.